Building Pipelines#

 Plotting the depth filtered data#

-For an initial plot, try calling .hvplot() and seeing what happens.
+For an initial plot, try calling .hvplot() and seeing what happens (which is unlikely to be what you wanted by default!).

 # depth_filtered.hvplot()

-Now let us focus on plotting the magnitude of the filtered earthquakes as a scatter plot with red cross (x) markers.
+Now let’s make a more meaningful plot, such as the magnitude of the filtered earthquakes as a scatter plot with (x) markers colored by depth.

 Hint

-The magnitude column is called mag, you can set cross markers with marker='x' and to get a scatter plot you can use kind='scatter'.
+The magnitude column is called mag, you can set x markers with marker='x', and to get a scatter plot you can use kind='scatter'. color accepts not just a single color like 'red', but also the name of column to color by that column.

 # Scatter plot of magnitude, filtered by depth with red cross markers